The Amazing Race 24: Contestants

 Leo & Jamal and Rachel Reilly returned to compete on The Amazing Race: Reality Showdown.
 Caroline & Jennifer appeared as clue givers during the finale of season 34 in Nashville.

 Not long after this season aired, Natalie & Nadiya Anderson competed on Survivor: San Juan del Sur.
 Natalie returned to compete on Survivor: Winners at War.
 Nadiya also made an appearance as part of the loved ones visit.
 Natalie competed on the thirty-sixth season of the MTV reality show The Challenge, but withdrew in the fifth episode after learning that she was pregnant.

 On May 25, 2016, Leo & Jamal, Flight Time & Big Easy, and Bopper & Mark appeared on an Amazing Race-themed primetime special episode of The Price Is Right.
 Rachel Reilly appeared on a Big Brother-themed episode the day before, and Natalie Anderson appeared on a Survivor-themed episode two days prior.
 Flight Time & Big Easy also appeared on 100 Day Dream Home in 2021.
 In 2022, Leo competed on the first season of The Challenge: USA.
 In 2022, Rachel was a contestant on Snake in the Grass.
 She also competed on the 2023 Peacock reality TV series The Traitors.
 In 2025, Reilly competed on Worst Cooks in America Celebrity Edition: Heroes vs. Villains.
-Later in the year, Reilly competed on Big Brother 27.
+Later that year, she competed on Big Brother 27.
 In 2026, Natalie Anderson competed on the fourth season of The Traitors.